mockernut-ventures/unblock-domains-docs/domains.md

 The Domains page shows you which of your domains are being monitored along with their statuses.
 To&#x20;

-To learn what each of the statuses represent, check out [#status-definitions](/#status-definitions).
+To learn what each of the statuses represent, check out [Status Definitions](https://docs.unblock.domains/#status-definitions).

 ## Quick Start
 Test